Erasmus + KA2

-What’s up in education: new models for future pre-school services” project is part of the Erasmus+ programme, that is the EU’s programme to support education, training, youth and sport in Europe.
+What’s up in education: new models for future pre-school services” project was part of the Erasmus+ programme, that is the EU’s programme to support education, training, youth and sport in Europe.

-The project will facilitate knowledge exchanges among teachers, managers, coordinators and the larger community, in order to enhance intellectual, cultural, and social influence to improve young children’s developmental outcomes.
+The project facilitated knowledge exchanges among teachers, managers, coordinators and the larger community, in order to enhance intellectual, cultural, and social influence to improve young children’s developmental outcomes.

-A European comparison will enrich our understanding of the role that higher level institutional governance play in promoting healthy child development: each country can differ substantially in their institutional histories in the ways in which they provide support to families and children.
+A European comparison enriched our understanding of the role that higher level institutional governance play in promoting healthy child development: each country can differ substantially in their institutional histories in the ways in which they provide support to families and children.

 16/17 November 2016